Role-Playing

 Guitar Player 2001

 In 2000, shortly after inheriting camera equipment from my mentor’s estate, I made use of one particular gift item called an extension tube (useful for close-up, or “macro,” photography).
-I didn’t realise it at the time, but this little accessory became the start of a playful study 10 years in the making, and ultimately took me back to a nineteenth-century printmaking technique.
+This intriguing little accessory became more than a welcomed offering and, since then, has been responsible for many of the photo compositions I’ve produced.

-I began with everyday objects and arranged them like props in a miniature stage setting.
-The first to perform in the principal role was a ceramic guitar player.
+In this series, each photograph is a theatrical act in itself, presented by objects in a miniature stage setting.
+The first to perform in a principal role was a ceramic guitar player.
 The supporting cast included plant leaves and a white box.
 Carefully art directed, the ensemble was photographed under available light with the help of a simple desk lamp.
-Upon review, the small clay figure appeared surprisingly relevant and imposing – effectively dramatised by the magnifying powers of the extension tube.
+Upon review, the small clay figure appeared surprisingly relevant and imposing — effectively dramatised by the magnifying powers of the extension tube.